BYLAWS OF THE SENATE OF SYRACUSE UNIVERSITY

 ARTICLE IV.
 THE AGENDA COMMITTEE

 There shall be an Agenda Committee consisting of a Vice Chancellor or a Vice President designated by the Chancellor and eleven other members of the Senate to be elected by the Senate.
 Seven of the eleven shall be chosen from the faculty and staff, three from the student representatives, and one from among the ex officio members.
-Of the eight persons representing the faculty, the staff and the ex officio members of the Senate, no more than four may be from one college or school; two shall be elected in one year, three the next, and three (including the representative of the ex officio members) in the third year.
-The eleven elected members shall serve for a term of three years beginning on August 15 following their election, provided they remain members of the Senate; they may not succeed themselves after completing a full three-year term.
+Of the eight persons representing the faculty, the staff, and the ex officio members of the Senate, no more than four may be from one college or school; two shall be elected in one year, three the next, and three (including the representative of the ex officio members) in the third year.
+The eleven elected members shall serve for a term of three years beginning on August 15 following their election.
+They may not succeed themselves after completing a full three-year term.
 Vacancies in the Committee shall be filled by Senate election at the next meeting after a vacancy occurs.
 Students elected to fill vacancies shall be deemed to be filling new three-year terms, beginning on August 15 of the academic year in which they take office.
 Otherwise, elected replacements shall serve the remainder of the terms vacated.
 In all elections of members of this Committee, nominations shall be made to the Senate by the Agenda Committee.
 The number of nominations shall be at least twice the number of vacancies; additional nominations may be made from the floor.
 The Committee annually shall elect its chairperson from its own membership.

 The Agenda Committee shall prepare the Agenda for all meetings of the Senate.

 In all Senate meetings the simple motion to refer shall imply referral to the Agenda Committee.
-The Agenda Committee will assign the assigned matter to a committee it deems appropriate.
+The Agenda Committee will assign the referred matter to a committee it deems appropriate.
 The Agenda Committee shall keep itself informed of the progress of all committees, encourage them to complete their tasks, and arrange for their reports to the Senate.

-At the April meeting of the Senate each year the Agenda Committee shall nominate membership of all committees and subcommittees listed in these Bylaws.
+At the April meeting of the Senate each year the Agenda Committee shall nominate the membership of all committees and subcommittees listed in these Bylaws.
 Additional nominations may be made from the floor, and the number of members recommended by the Agenda Committee for any committee may be increased or decreased by majority vote of the Senate.
 The Agenda Committee may at any time recommend creation or abolition of any committee.

-After the last regular Senate meeting of an academic year, the Agenda Committee shall be empowered to act in place of the full Senate for the review and approval of honorary degrees for commencement speakers.
+After the last regular meeting of an academic year, the Agenda Committee shall be empowered to act in place of the full Senate for the review and approval of honorary degrees for commencement speakers.
 At the first business meeting of the Senate in the fall, the Agenda Committee will report any such action taken.

 At the October meeting of the Senate each year the Agenda Committee shall submit to the Senate a summary of the work of the Senate during the preceding academic year.
 When this summary has been approved by the Senate, it shall be distributed to each member of the faculty.